AKapett/SocialMedia_Engagement_Predictive_Model/README.md

 This weighting emphasizes the strategic value of shares over likes, focusing on visibility and amplification rather than surface-level popularity.

-The project covers full-cycle analytics from data cleaning and feature engineering to predictive modeling and interactive data storytelling with Tableau.
+The project covers full-cycle analytics.
+From data cleaning and feature engineering, to predictive modeling and interactive data storytelling with Tableau, my aim was to see how accurate we can predict engagement on a modest dataset.

 ---